decrypt-code-com/take-home-assessment/ASSESSMENT.md

-# DecryptCode Senior Web3 & Blockchain Engineer Assessment
+# DecryptCode Principal Web3 & Blockchain Engineer Assessment

 Welcome!
 This assessment evaluates your ability to work across smart contracts, backend services, and frontend dApps—typical of a senior Web3 engineer role.